baremetalfreak/bucklescript.github.io/docs/common-data-types.md

 As to why we don't compile list to JS array or vice-versa, it's because OCaml array and JS array share similar characteristics: mutable, similar read/write performance, etc. List, on the other hand, is immutable and has different access perf characteristics.

 The same justification applies for records.
-OCaml records are fixed, nominally typed, and in general doesn't work well with JS objects.
+OCaml records are fixed, nominally typed, and in general don't work well with JS objects.
 We do provide excellent facilities to bind to JS objects in the [object section](object.md).

 <!-- TODO: playground link -->